 Featured icon/s: Native birds

 Qatar's avifauna is one of the most diverse in the MENA region with a total of 211 species, of which five have been introduced by humans and eleven are rare or accidental.
-Ostriches from Africa, storks, and pelicans are just some of the several winged-creatures dropping by the peninsula seasonally.
-There are even areas in Northern Qatar which are dedicated just for bird watching—an activity that is truly rarely practised and explored!
+Ostriches from Africa, storks, and pelicans are just some of the several winged creatures dropping by the peninsula seasonally.
+There are even areas in Northern Qatar which are dedicated just to bird watching—an activity that is truly rarely practised and explored!

 Featured icon/s: Qatar National Museum, Camel, and Oryx

 One cool fact: Did you guys know that it's not the camel which is the National Animal of the State of Qatar but the Arabian Oryx?
 Also, one very prominent feature of the green Riyal is the National Museum of Qatar.

 To know 20 fun facts about camels in Qatar, click HERE.

 Two symbols to notice on the 10 riyal bill are the sand dunes and the traditional dhow which is so iconic that the government even dedicates one whole festival just to showcase and present Qatar's prettiest-looking water vessels before a raving crowd!

 Click HERE to know the 5 must-see traditional festivals in Qatar!

 Featured icon/s: The Pearl Oyster Monument and a view of the Qatar Central Bank building

 The lucky one to carry the notable Qatar Central Bank is the pinkish 50 Riyal note.
 In front of it is a large monument of an oyster carrying a pearl.
 For those who don't know, Qatar was once a pearl diving kingdom and Doha was not the center.
 There is another fort far away from Qatar which is abandoned now that used to be the heart of Qatar.
 Also, it's a common trivia to say that pearls were the nation's main industry before LNG took over.